christopherreay/thisEqualsThat_frontEnd/README.md

   * An Infogram is an instance of a Blueprint
   * Summary of data store
 * The presentation pipeline
+  * Visualisations as Blueprint Metadata
   * Extensibility
   * Presentation of Fields
   * Dynamic Infographics
   * HUD Plugins
     * Input Field HUD - Manipulation of Fields
-    * SVG HUD Manipulation of Infographics
+    * SVG HUD - Manipulation of Infographics

 #### Raw data import
 The Architect is coded in Python.
 Any data accessible to Python code (basically everything) can be imported or linked into the data store.